Will Congress Continue Health Care For 9 Million Children?

 Since CHIP's enactment, the share of uninsured children in the U.S. fell from 13.9 percent in 1997 to 4.5 percent in 2015, according to the Medicaid and CHIP Payment and Access Commission.

 The 20-year-old program has bipartisan support.
-One of its original sponsors is Sen. Orrin Hatch (R-Utah), chairman of the Finance Committee, which has scheduled a hearing on reauthorization Thursday.
+One of its original sponsors is Sen. Orrin Hatch, R-Utah, chairman of the Finance Committee, which has scheduled a hearing on reauthorization Thursday.

-It's possible in the jampacked legislative calendar this month that other health-related provisions could be attached to a CHIP reauthorization bill — such as Republican-sponsored changes to the Affordable Care Act.
+It's possible in the jam-packed legislative calendar this month that other health-related provisions could be attached to a CHIP reauthorization bill — such as Republican-sponsored changes to the Affordable Care Act.
 Those changes could keep the resulting bill from getting enough support from Democrats and some Republicans in the Senate for passage.

 "It's the only vehicle in health care policy other than the federal budget that's going to be moving, so it's likely extraneous items are likely to be added to it," says Christopher Pope, a health policy researcher and senior fellow at the conservative Manhattan Institute.